 Browser configuration

 The Shotput object on the browser has the following options configurable.
-To just use the download feature or a custom endpoint with no server, initialize a Shotput object with service
+To just use the download feature or a custom endpoint with no server, initialize a Shotput object with service set to false.

 const {Shotput} = require("@shotputter/browser");